PierreCapo/personal-blog/content/blog/cleaning-disk-space/index.md

 $ find . -maxdepth 1 -mindepth 1 -type d -exec du -hs {} + | sort -r -h
 ```

+The find utility recursively descends the directory tree for each path listed.
+In our case we tell it to get the size of each directory present in the current path (`-maxdepth 1 -mindepth 1`)  only, and to sort it by size ( `sort -r -h`).

-This bash command will list the files with their sizes associated sorted from the biggest one to the smallest one in the current directory.
+At the end, this bash command will list the files with their sizes associated sorted from the biggest one to the smallest one in the current directory.
 Really useful to know by yourself what files/folders taking the more spaces on your computer.

+I recommand you to use this command wherever you can if you want to investigate by yourself what directory takes the more space in your computer.
+Most of the next chapters come from analysis of data that I got from it.

 ## Cleaning Archives and Derived Data